Star Trek homeSkip to main content

 Although Worf and La'An each felt certain insecurities about their ancestries, their specific paths in those matters did diverge.
 Separated from his people, Worf dedicated himself to embracing all aspects of Klingon culture.

 In "Family," Helena Rozhenko noted that Worf went so far as to only eat Klingon food, prompting her to research how to make rokeg blood pie.
 Worf's adherence to honor, duty, and his own warrior spirit reflected his interpretation of Klingon customs is well-known; though, he often found that other Klingons did not live up to his expectations.
-His self-confidence grew to the point that he was willing to challenge Chancellor Gowron for ruling without wisdom or honor in Deep Space Nine's "Tacking Into the Wind."
+His self-confidence grew to the point that he was willing to challenge Chancellor Gowron for ruling without wisdom or honor in Deep Space Nine's "."
 Believing Gowron callously wasted Klingon lives during the Dominion War, Worf defeated him in ritual combat and selflessly handed the mantle of leadership over to General Martok.

 La'An's journey has been a near inverse of Worf's, as she had an aversion to her genetically-modified heritage.
 This largely stemmed from the knowledge that Khan Noonien Singh, her most famous ancestor, had been a genocidal tyrant who employed his Augment nature as an excuse for him to rule over other humans.